pvk-96/Journal/README.md

 Today was a good day, I have used the Gemini CLI tool to create a notepad app that I've mentioned before NoteNest is actually done, I will upload the code to GitHub.
 There are some more things to do on that, so I will upload after that.
+I have added features like syntax highlghting for multiple languages in this. there also is so much to explore, so I will upload the code as V1.0 and upload the next version after adding all the other features.